Skip to main content

 • communication networks

-Calls under the Global Challenges Pillar of the ERC are top-down, challenge-led across a range of themed areas.
+Calls under the Global Challenges Pillar of Horizon Europe are top-down, challenge-led and extend across a range of themed areas.
 They primarily support multi-disciplinary cooperation via international consortia.
 See the summary.

 2021-2027 Work Programmes

-All the calls for proposals can be found in each work programme:
+All the forthcoming calls for proposals can be found in each work programme:

 Open and forthcoming calls for each of these global challenges can be found on the EU Funding and Tenders Opportunities portal.